ci4rail/docs/docs/user-docs/_lyve/lyve-demo-kit-rev-0/ip-network-setup.md

 Connect your PC to the WLAN of the router.
 The SSID is `lyveap`, the password is printed on a label on the router.

+Open the network settings for this connection, and mark this connection as a "private" network.
+Otherwise, the tracelet cannot communicate with your PC.

 Check if you can connect with the Internet.
 Open a browser and navigate to a website, e.g. https://www.wikipedia.org.

 ## Test connection to the tracelet

-The tracelet is pre-configured to connect automatically to the LTE/WLAN Router.
+The tracelet is pre-configured at a fixed IP address and connects automatically to the LTE/WLAN Router.

 Ensure the tracelet is connected to the power bank and the power bank is turned on.